 A successful theatre student is a complex individual who is better prepared to compete in a modern, creative, and collaborative educational and work environment.
 The Firestone Theatre experience is designed to provide hands-on learning that is directly applicable to other curricular subjects and to practical, real-world situations.

 Students applying for our Theatre Program must proceed through the district’s open enrollment process.
-Forms are available in the office of every Akron school building during the open enrollment schedule as determined by the district.
-These forms must be completed and returned by the due date to be included in the audition process.
-Be sure to note your interest in the theatre program in the appropriate blank.
-All applicants will be contacted via U.S. Mail with specific audition and appointment information.
+Forms are available online during the open enrollment schedule as determined by the district.
+These online forms must be completed and submitted by the published due date to be included in the audition process.
+Be sure to note your specific interest in the theatre program as part of the form.
+All applicants must also make an audition appointment online.

-Questions regarding this process should be directed to the Akron School for the Arts program coordinator at 330-761-3270.
+Questions regarding this process should be directed to Becky Duhon, the Akron School for the Arts program coordinator, at 330-761-3270.
 Students who already live in the Firestone High School cluster area must complete a separate but related form as these students do not need to open enroll into the building.

 Students seeking entrance into the Comprehensive Theatre program must prepare an audition that includes a one-to-two minute monologue from a modern play.
 We discourage the use of original texts or poetry as well as monologues from plays written prior to 1930.
 The audition will also include a cold reading, an improvisation exercise, and an informal interview.